Tim-Cao/pitot/Integration Test/Q&A.md

 - Service implementations that are registered in the OSGi service registry can be accessed using Service Trackers.

-- org.osgi.util.tracker.ServiceTracker
+- org.osgi.util.tracker.ServiceTracker and com.liferay.registry.ServiceTracker are more generic utilities that look up services in the service registry.

 - InfoItemServiceTracker is a tracker for services associated to an InfoItem

-### What's the relationship between com.liferay.info.item.InfoItemServiceTracker and com.liferay.registry.ServiceTracker ?

 ### What's the relationship between InfoDisplayContributor and InfoItemFormProvider and InfoItemObjectProvider ?